Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-2-B2C/README.md

 - [Visual Studio](https://visualstudio.microsoft.com/downloads/)
 - An **Azure AD B2C** tenant.
 For more information see: [How to get an Azure AD B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant)
-- A user account in your **Azure AD B2C**.
-This sample will not work with a **personal Microsoft account**.
-Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.

 ## Setup